 However, since it contains a large amount of the acid, drinking pineapple juice after meal may be a better option for some people with a sensitive stomach.
 The juice aids with digestion too, as it contains some protein-digesting enzymes in it.

-While apple and pineapple is very rich in vitamin C, spinach is a great source of Vitamin A. 3.5 oz or 100 gram of the vegetable contains 188% of your daily need of the vitamin!
+While apple and pineapple is very rich in vitamin C, spinach is a great source of Vitamin A. 3.5 oz or 100 gram of the vegetable can offer more than a half of your daily need of the vitamin!

 As it works as an antioxidant, the vitamin A in spinach supports healthy vision, skin, bones and other tissues in the body.